yashiro81919/pm-angular-primeng/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Build for production and subdirectory

+ng build --base-href /pm-angular/

 ## Build for development and subdirectory

 ng build --base-href /pm-angular/ --configuration development

 ## Running unit tests